gerrymcbride/realtime/README.md

 # realtime
 Real-Time Travel Info Demonstration Application

-Built using Flask Micro Framework and Python 3.
+This application is built using Flask Micro Framework and Python 3.

 In order to run successfully from a local server, this application requires the following modules which can be installed instantaneously using pip installation: